 My report this year has focused on a worsening life expectancy for women and a static life expectancy for men in our city.
-The individual sections around alcohol mortality in women, self-harm in women, drug misuse in men and suicide in men each carry important recommendations.
-There are also recommendations around Best Start and the Inclusive Growth Strategy.
-However, taking a step back, there are some broader conclusions to be drawn - namely the importance of local public health information and intelligence.
-Yes, we need Public Health England for a national picture and for a picture of Leeds as a whole.
-But we are also seeing the benefits of a strong Leeds Public Health intelligence function that can analyse public health issues within the city.
-The recent decision to combine the Public Health intelligence function with the NHS Clinical Commissioning Group intelligence function will only help this ability further and is to be
+The individual in men each carry important recommendations.
+There are also recommendations around Best Start be drawn - namely the importance of local public health information and intelligence.
+Yes, we need Public Health England for a national the benefits of a strong Leeds issues within the city.
+The recent Health intelligence function with the NHS Clinical Commissioning Group intelligence function will only help this ability further and is to be have undertaken what is so far the largest health needs assessment more recommendations and these are set out below.

-The skill of our Public Health

-Intelligence Team at getting beneath

-the headlines has been crucial to

-a better understanding of the real

-areas of concern for Leeds.
-We will

-continue to monitor the health

-status of our population.
-However,

-there are emerging health issues

-that are different for men and for
+The skill of our Public Health Intelligence Team at getting beneath status of our population.
+However, that are different for men and for Siems from Leeds Beckett University, in conjunction with Public Health,

-women.
-There is an urgent need to

-better understand the particular

-health needs of men and of women.

-Professor Alan White and Amanda

-Siems from Leeds Beckett University,

-in conjunction with Public Health,